leftathome/chef-workflow-tasklib/README.md

 rake test:vagrant:full               # Build a chef server with vagrant, run test:build, destroy the chef server
 ```

 Last step: add `.chef-workflow` to `.gitignore`.
-You can configure this, but
+You can change this, but
 until you've done that, it's going to write things to this directory.

 If you want to do a full test run at this point (which with no tests will do